Field Center/Small Business Development Center (SBDC) Staff

 Jesse Karasin is a Business Advisor at the SBDC and is currently pursuing his MBA in Finance.
 Jesse specializes in financial analysis and business strategy relating to business development & strategic partnerships.
 Jesse currently holds series 7 and 55 licensees.
 Prior to joining the Field Center Jesse worked in financial services as an equities trader, where he managed day to day trading; as a result, he has a strong understanding of the capital markets and how management decisions can affect a company’s equity.
 Jesses recent work experience also includes business development, specifically consulting and marketing strategies for small businesses.
 Jesse has his bachelor’s degree in Psychology from SUNY Albany.

-Alek Marfisi is a Business Advisor at the SBDC.
+Alek Marfisi is a NYS Certified Business Advisor at the SBDC.
 Alek specializes in assisting clients with financial analysis, fundraising, and overall business strategy.
 Since 2011, he has helped New York based businesses raise over $21.9 million in funding.
 Prior to the Field Center, he worked at the Louis Berger Group, an Engineering News-Record top 25 consulting firm and in luxury product sales at Brunello Cucinelli.
 Alek is ranked in the 99th percentile worldwide out of the 550,000 participants in the Capsim strategic management simulation.
 Alek has a Bachelor of Aviation Business Administration from Embry-Riddle Aeronautical University.

 Julissa Baez is the Program Manager for CUNY IVE where she focuses on grant administration, program management and faculty engagement.
 A Baruch alumna, Ms. Baez applies her training and experience in workforce development, policy analysis and management of not-for-profit organizations into the virtual enterprise pedagogy and services to enhance and expand our entrepreneurship education network.
-Baez will earn a Master’s in Public Administration from New York University in 2014.
+Baez has a Master’s in Public Administration with a focus in Organizational Performance Management from New York University.

 Christopher Pileggi is an IVE Fellow serving as the Technology Coordinator for the CUNY Institute for Virtual Enterprise.
 Fluent in web technologies, Christopher assists in the maintenance and development of the IVE and MarketMaker websites, as well as assisting MarketMaker users to better understand the site’s functionalities.
 Mr. Pileggi currently has a B.S. in Computer Science from Brooklyn College.